llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

     , AVG(is_change4) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 2 PRECEDING AND 0 PRECEDING) AS last_x_seconds4 -- Uterine Stim
   FROM is_event
 ),
+# create "period state": if all 3 of prior points is not greater than 15, it could end an event; if all 3 of prior points is greater than 15, it could start an event
 period_state_every_y_seconds as (
   SELECT
       *